Pneumonia is one of the most common causes of death worldwide.

 Information about what organisms are common in the local area and which antibiotics are able to kill them

-Any available information from diagnostic testing, such as the identification of specific bacteria in sputum cultures
+Any available information from diagnostic testing, such as the identification of specific bacteria

 In general, a doctor chooses an antibiotic that has "broader" activity, meaning that the antibiotic is effective against a wide range of microorganisms, even microorganisms that are resistant to some antibiotics, in the following circumstances: